 The focal areas of HWB activities are: Mental-, Physical-, and Social Wellbeing.
 The activities will involve and deploy EIT ICT Labs education, research and business catalysts as much as possible.
 This relates to the exploration of opportunities like innovation radars patent & standard boosters, business development and inclusion and scaling up of local initiatives into the EIT ICT Lab ecosystems.
 The main drive is to achieve a breakthrough in the fragmented Ambient Assisted Living for the Active Healthy Ageing market by dealing with the technical, legal, cultural, international and other barriers including the mobilisation, strengthening & integration of local HWB business communities.
 Therefore one of the activities in this acton line is the creation of a HWB Business Community to connect SMEs from out of the local ecosystems of Eindhoven, Helsinki, Trento and Paris.

 Mental Wellbeing – Enabling people to create optimum balance in life to deal with the challenges of every-day life.

 > Watch the video on Balancing Work & Life: Affective Health

-> Watch the video on Turn out, Burn out
+> Watch the video on managing stress to: Turn out, Burn out

 Physical Wellbeing - Healthy consumption and physical activity.
 Supporting people in promoting their health by improving what, when and how they eat and drink.